➤The Moscow metro tour

 ➤Evening free at leisure on the Old Arbat, one of the most famous streets

 The name "Kremlin" means "fortress inside a city", this construction had to protect the city from enemies.
 The Moscow Kremlin acquired the status of a sacral symbol representing the power of the great country.
-Holiday to Moscow is not complete without a visit to the Kremlin.
+A holiday to Moscow is not complete without a visit to the Kremlin.
 Modern walls and towers of the Kremlin were constructed of red brick at the end of the 15th century.
 Now behind its walls, there are government buildings and a huge museum complex where thousands of artefacts telling about the history and the culture of Russia are stored.
 In 1990 both Red Square and the Moscow Kremlin were included in the UNESCO World Heritage List.

+Russia is home for some of the most beautiful architecture in the world.
 Pokrovsky Cathedral, or St. Basil's Cathedral, is not just a church.
 It is a memorial temple constructed on Red Square in honour of the capture of Kazan and Astrakhan.
 The main fight in which the Russian troops won a victory happened in the day of the Intercession of the Theotokos.
 So the temple was consecrated in honour of this Christian holiday.
 The cathedral consists of separate churches.
 Each of them is also consecrated in honour of holidays in which there were decisive fights for Kazan: Trinities, the Palm Sunday and others.

 Red Square is a historical symbol of Moscow.
 The name of the square originated from the Russian word "Krasnaya" meaning "red" because it is related to the word "krasivaya" meaning "beautiful".
 The red square separates the Kremlin from a historic merchant quarter known as Kitai-gorod.
 Thousands of tourists come here not only from all corners of Russia but also from around the world.